fuzzylogicxx/fuzzylogic/posts/jan-2020-record-purchases.md

 ## Skinshape ‎– I Didn't Know

-A lovely dubbed out slice of psychedelic soul from Will Dorey aka _Skinshape_, whose work I first encountered on the [Riddim Box Dub / Soul Groove](https://www.discogs.com/Stally-The-Breadwinners-Skinshape-Riddim-Box-Dub-Soul-Groove/release/4772794) 7″ on Horus back in 2013.
+A lovely 7″ slab of dubbed out, psychedelic soul from Will Dorey aka _Skinshape_, whose work I first encountered on the [Riddim Box Dub / Soul Groove](https://www.discogs.com/Stally-The-Breadwinners-Skinshape-Riddim-Box-Dub-Soul-Groove/release/4772794) release on Horus back in 2013.
 The version of _I Didn’t Know_ I heard first (on Gilles Peterson’s radio show) is the dub, however I’m warming to the vocal too.
 I’ve also noticed that he’s [released a few albums](https://www.discogs.com/artist/3395378-Skinshape) which I plan to check out.

 <b>Current Favourite Track:</b> IDK Dub